bsdpot/potluck/dmarc-report/README.md

 `parsedmarc` will produce CSV/JSON output from the relevant mailbox folder in the destination folder selected for /mnt.

-This information can be submitted to the local `opensearch` instance, an `elasticsearch` clone.
+This information can be submitted to a local script to produce a very simple chart at the site web address.

 It is currently expected that this jail will run on an internal IP with no remote access.